15 best gluten-free foods

 - Wheat pasta and noodles

 Are oats gluten-free?

 Yes, but you should check the label.
 Although oats contain a protein called avenin, that is similar to gluten, most people with coeliac disease can safely eat oats.

 The issue is that many of the oat products available in the supermarket are manufactured in factories that also handle grains such as wheat, rye and barley.
 This means that the oats may be cross-contaminated with gluten.

 When shopping for oats, oat milks and oat-based snacks always check that the label specifies that the product is gluten-free.

 Is porridge gluten-free?

-Sometimes – but you should check the label.
-It depends which cereal the porridge is made from – traditional porridge made from oats is not gluten-free unless the oats were milled in a gluten-free manufacturing plant.
-Porridge made from millet or quinoa (with no added gluten-containing ingredients) is gluten-free.
+Sometimes, but you should check the label.
+It depends which cereal the porridge is made from – traditional porridge made from oats is not gluten-free, unless the oats were milled in a gluten-free manufacturing plant.
+Porridge made from millet, buckwheat or quinoa (with no added gluten-containing ingredients) should be free from gluten.